-For that reason (and a general sense of whimsy), I’m digging this interpretation of a classic earflap cap.
-I know this is totally the style that people imagine we wear in Fargo and the pom-poms amuse me.
+For that reason (and a general sense of whimsy), I’m digging this interpretation of a classic pom pom hat.
+The neutral color makes it easy to wear with everything.

 4. Tech-Friendly Gloves: These trail running gloves are appropriate for outdoor winter activities, so you know that they’ll hold up for running errands.
 As an added bonus, they’re touch screen compatible, so you can text and access your phone while keeping your hands cozy.

 You might use that particular feature more than you’d think.
 Even if you don’t take your phone out regularly at home, it’s likely that you will when you’re traveling, since you’ll be looking at maps or taking photos.

 5. Sweater Dress: I absolutely live in sweater dresses one the temperature dips below freezing.
 They’re easy to pack and easy to style — just add fleece-lined tights or leggings underneath and you’re good to go.
 If you need extra warmth, you just start adding elements from this list over and under.

 The responsible thing to tell you is that there are lots of colorful and patterned sweater dresses to choose from.
 And there are.
 But I’m firmly in the black/charcoal/gray camp and get my variety in dress shape and style.
 But that’s just me.
 You do you.